 Our take: A universal hitch allows you to attach this workhorse to any riding mower or lawn tractor to aerate tough soils, including clay.

-What we like: Comes with a 3-year warranty.
-This is a well-built aerator that will last for years.
+What we like: It comes with a three-year warranty.
+This is a well-built lawn aerator that will last for years.

-What we dislike: Bulky to store and may be overkill for a modest-sized lawn.
+What we dislike: It's bulky to store and may be overkill for a modest-sized lawn.

 Our take: This manual aerator requires more manpower, but its 3-inch spikes go deep into the ground, helping you loosen soil.

-What we like: Allows you to access tight spaces you might not be able to get to with a larger aerator.
+What we like: It allows you to access tight spaces you might not be able to get to with a larger aerator.

-What we dislike: Requires more sweat-equity and takes longer to aerate.
+What we dislike: It requires more sweat equity and takes longer to aerate.